 - New in 2019, Westminster is offering $5,000 to the AKC Junior Agility Team.
 This support of young people who participate in the sport of agility continues the legacy of promoting family friendly dog sports.
 The annual award will help cover travel expenses as the team represents the U.S. in international dog agility competition.

-- Helping people in need in the sport is another way Westminster gives back to its community.
-Past donations have gone to organizations dedicated to help fanciers such as the Professional Handlers Association, Owner Handlers Association of America, and Take The Lead.
+- Helping people in need in the sport is another way Westminster gives back to the community.
+Donations have gone to organizations dedicated to help fanciers such as the Professional Handlers Association, Owner Handlers Association of America, and Take The Lead.